phillipdavidstearns/Creative-Coding-Workshops/creative_coding_01-day1.md

 Now we're getting dangerous!

-## Formal Elements of Art in Processing
+## Formal Elements of Art in Processing Pt.
+1

 Processing was made with artists in mind, so let's have a look at how the built in functions give us the ability to create using basic formal elements of art.